Connecting the wrong interface to a port does not cause an error

 Also not sure why you need a return - that will just make it miss reporting other possible errors if there's more than one interface.
 Think just remove it.

-#2 Updated by Todd Strader about 1 year ago
+#2 Updated by Todd Strader over 1 year ago

 I think the latest commit takes care of everything: https://github.com/toddstrader/verilator-dev/tree/wrong_intf